ncs1/finrb/README.md

 ## ABOUT

-I started developing `finance` while analyzing mortgages as a personal project.
+I started developing `finrb` while analyzing mortgages as a personal project.
 Spreadsheets have convenient formulas for doing this type of work, until you want to do something semi-complex (like ARMs or extra payments), at which point you need to create your own amortization